 The death of third-party cookies and identifiers has marketers scratching their heads for a viable replacement.
 According to McKinsey, the U.S. digital ad industry faces significant challenges with ambiguous solutions.
 What if the answer to less PII isn’t discovering how to collect more of it, but rather how to remove the reliance on it?

 MOLOCO says that innovative technology is required to respond effectively to privacy and security changes.
 Session AI provides just that by replacing user information with clickstream data and machine learning.
-These powerful tools allow marketers to follow a customer’s journey in-session and deploy AI-driven experiences that are just as personalized as if you had that visitor’s PII.
-This is made possible with Session AI Customer DNA™.
+These powerful tools allow marketers to follow a customer’s journey in-session and deploy AI-driven experiences that are just as tailored as if you had that visitor’s PII.

-This level of in-session marketing removes the dependency on user data by leveraging AI to connect the dots and deliver personalization at scale — a solution that’s resulted in:
+This level of in-session marketing removes the dependency on user data by leveraging AI to connect the dots and deliver outcomes at scale — a solution that’s resulted in:

 - Over $800 million in attributed revenue growth